DUNE/cdr/README.md

     pdflatex volume-readme
     pdflatex volume-readme

-Substitute the actual volume name for "readme.”
-Unless references change it is usually sufficient for subsequent builds to run only:
+To build one of the CDR volumes, substitute the volume name for "readme.”
+Unless references change, it is usually sufficient for subsequent builds to run only:

     pdflatex volume-readme